Spending time with family, decorations, great food and that special festive spirit… there’s plenty to love about Christmas.

 Find a set of Christmas cards that come without glitter or foil.
 Better still, make sure they are packed in recyclable packaging (glitter-free with no metalised paper).
 Keep any cards you’re given to cut out and use as gift labels.

 Take a similar approach to your wrapping paper.
 Purchase ones made from recycled paper and printed with water-based inks to reduce toxins to the environment.
 Or for the eco warriors among us, why not wrap presents in fabric off-cuts, a nice reusable gift bag, or re-use leftover wrapping paper from last year!
-Some of the shops have even created shopping bags that can be reused, mindful wrapping, like this one from FatFace!
+Some of the shops have even created shopping bags that can be reused, mindful wrapping.

 2. Shop locally